 55km (34 miles) N of Ko Samui; 80km (50 miles) SE of Chumphon

 Some 75 years ago, tiny Ko Tao, or Turtle Island -- so-named for its outline and resident marine life -- was a penitentiary for insurgents, though few visitors these days would find any punishment in being marooned on its idyllic shores.
 Until lately, it has been known almost exclusively as a destination for divers.
-With the arrival of some chic new resorts recently, the island's appeal is far wider and, in turn, the island is rapidly going upmarket.
-Though dive resorts (and a social scene based around the local diving expats) do dominate, there are still lots of rustic budget choices, as well as the sort of secluded high-end hideaways that won't oblige you to book a dive.
+With the arrival of chic resorts, however, the island’s appeal has broadened.
+Though dive resorts (and a social scene based around the local diving expats) do dominate, there are alsol lots of rustic budget choices, as well as new high-end hideaways.